beavelar/Shuffle/README.md

 - Execute the following command to run the Docker container
   - Interactive process: **docker run -it shuffle**
   - Detached from the process: **docker run -d --rm shuffle**

-## Heroku Setup
-- Clone the repository
-- Verify Heroku app has been created within Heroku dashboard
-- Verify you're logged into your Heroku account within your terminal of choice
-  - Execute **heroku login**
-- Setup Heroku remote branch
-  - Execute **heroku git:remote -a _name-of-app_**
-- Push repository onto Heroku branch
-  - Execute **git push heroku master**
-  - Heroku will build the app each time a SCM change occurs
-- Follow the [Heroku Config Var Setup Guide](https://devcenter.heroku.com/articles/config-vars) to add the following environment variables by adding it as a **Config Var** within the Heroku dashboard or through the Heroku CLI
-  - **DISCORD_BOT_TOKEN**=***Shuffle bot secret token***
-  - **DISCORD_BOT_TRIGGER**=**shuffle**

-## Heroku Deployment
-- Verify Heroku is setup in you machine
-  - Run through steps indicated in [Heroku Setup](#heroku-setup)
-- After commiting changes made locally, push onto the Heroku branch
-  - Execute **git push heroku master**
-  - Heroku will build the app each time a SCM change occurs
-- Changes pushed onto Heroku branch will not be transferred onto **Shuffle** repository unless pushed onto repository as well

 ## Usage
 - To bring up the **Shuffle Bot** help menu